callstack/react-native-testing-library/website/docs/UserEvent.md

 await user.longPress(element);
 ```

-Simulates a press of long duration.
-In React Native the `onLongPress` prop is called if the press duration is at least 500ms which is the default duration for this helper.
-Other than the press duration this will behave exactly as `press`.
-The duration is customizable through the options.
+Simulates a long press user interaction.
+In React Native the `longPress` event is emitted when the press duration exceeds long press threshold (by default 500 ms).
+In other aspects this actions behaves similar to regular `press` action, e.g. by emitting `pressIn` and `pressOut` events.
+The press duration is customisable through the options.
 This should be useful if you use the `delayLongPress` prop.
-When using real timers this will take 500ms so it is highly recommended to use that API with fake timers to prevent test taking a long time to run.
+When using real timers this will take 500 ms so it is highly recommended to use that API with fake timers to prevent test taking a long time to run.